-"Class" or "classroom" means any class, meeting or activity which students attend, or in which they participate while in school under the control or direction of the District.
+"Class" or "classroom" means any class, meeting, or activity that students attend or in which they participate while in school under the control or direction of the District.
 This definition of "class" includes, without limitation, regular classes, special classes, resource room sessions, labs, library time, counseling groups, assemblies, study halls, lunch, or recess.
 "Class" also includes regularly scheduled District-sponsored extracurricular activities, either during or outside of school hours.
-Such activities include, by example and without limitation, District sponsored field trips, after-school clubs, and sporting activities.
+Such activities include, by example and without limitation, district-sponsored field trips, after-school clubs, and sporting activities.